KamikariCat/nori-store/README.md

 - React to changes in stored data in real-time
 - Logs your state changes into console
 - Support for React hooks
-- Supports state persist (localStorage)
+- Supports state persist (localStorage in browser only)
+- Supports middlewares

 ## Installation